abhinav-sanga/Vueapp/README.md

 9. On clicking the highlight option, the word selected will be stored in the list of highlighted words, which can be accessed by clicking the left icon in the popover.

 10. The highlighted words are displayed in a modal.
-On clicking a particular highlighted word from the list, the posts in which the word is present will be displayed.
+On clicking a particular highlighted word from the list, all the posts in which the word is highlighted will be displayed.

-11. To edit a post, open full post and right-click anywhere on the post.